-and share that with a counselcalled for more support for mental health, the Biden administration responded with the Bipartisan Safer Communities Act (BSCA), signed into law in June 2022.
-The law provides \$1 billion through grant programs to increase the number of school counselors, social workers, and psychologists in schools, and help train these professionals in providing the mental health services students about these grants and share this link with colleagues and administrators: nea.org/mentalhealthgrants 🍣 NEA members made a difference!
+called for more support for mental health, the Biden administration responded with the Bipartisan Safer Communities Act (BSCA), signed into law in June 2022.
+The law provides \$1 billion through grant programs to increase the number of school counselors, social workers, and psychologists in schools, and help train these professionals in providing the mental health services students

-Find out more

 LEARN MORE

 NEA offers webinars, micro-credentials, and more resources for managing student behavior at nea.org/behavior.

 Go BACK TO SCHOOL with a Great Read!
-Ninja Nate Bitsy Bat, tango Chicka Chicka 300m B00m three Learn to Write Frindle SHAKUN M. UKAPEK Learn More at SimonandSchuster.Net SIMON & SCHUSTER Children's Publishing Simon & Schuster EDUCATION & LIBRARY
+Ninja Nate Bitsy Bat, tango Chicka Chicka three Learn to Frindle SHAKUN M. UKAPEK Learn More at SimonandSchuster.Net Simon & Schuster Schulter Simon & Schuster Children's Publishing

+42 August 2024

 "We definitely need

 more counselors.
 We

 for counselors, social

 workers, and security

 -Fabion Vicks (above).